Do you know your RECs from your offsets?

-Both RECs and carbon offsetting can help you reduce or mitigate the greenhouse gas emissions associated with your business.
+Both RECs and carbon offsetting can help you reduce or mitigate the greenhouse gas (GHG) emissions associated with your business.
 The biggest difference between the two is that while RECs deliver carbon mitigation within your value chain, offsetting delivers mitigation beyond your value chain.

 What’s a REC?